 In our line of consulting, it’s not enough to offer anecdotes and opinions — the data is necessary to support our observations.
-Below you’ll find benchmark results against TPCH standard data.
+Below you’ll find singlestore benchmark and clickhouse benchmark results using TPCH standard data.

 The benchmarks for ClickHouse and SingleStore Cluster In a Box (CIAB) was performed on a 64GB, 8CPU, 200GB SSD Disk (similar to a r5.2xlarge EC2 instance).
 The dataset was stored on a 250 GB Digital Ocean Volume attached to the droplet.
 Data was ingested locally from the attached storage using the TPC-H benchmarks files — the largest file being 75GB (lineitem) for 600 MB rows.